The Gentle Shirt delights with soft two-ply fabric and an incomparable feel.

 The high-quality Twill Shirt is made of the finest Cotton (non-iron) and has a soft handle.
 With a noble shine the Gentle Shirt also convinces visually.

-The Shirt (without chest pocket) with Classic Kent collar and comfortable cut can be perfectly integrated into both casual outfits and business outfits.
+The Shirt (without chest pocket) with Classic Kent collar and slightly tailored cut can be perfectly integrated into both casual outfits and business outfits.

 The finely shimmering fabric and the high-quality details make the Shirt look well-groomed and testify to style.

 Impress yourself with the unrestrained premium look of this Shirt at leisure and at work alike!

 The optimal comfort makes the Gentle Shirt around the clock a reliable companion in all situations.